jiinjeong/CSVolunteer/README.md

      <p>In my code, I put a space between the headings and this paragraph.</p>
      ```
-  * This raises the question: If we want to put a space between elements *on our webpage*, perhaps to separate sections of the webpage, how can we do so?
+  * This raises the question: If we want to put a space between elements *on our webpage* (without using CSS), perhaps to separate sections of the webpage, how can we do so?
 With a tag called a "break"!
     * The break tag is self-contained, as such: `<br>`.
     * If placed in between elements, such as headings and paragraphs, it increases the space that already exists between them on the webpage.
       * For example: